therealcyberlord/dcgan-abstract-art/README.md

-# Generating abstract art using DCGAN
+# Generating abstract art using DCGAN Live Demo

 The goal of this project is to train a DCGAN to generate new works of abstract art.
 The implementation will be done in PyTorch.